Do you want to learn about some of the best smith machine shoulder exercises to include it in your workouts for a stronger, better-looking shoulder.

 The smith machine upright row is a machine exercise that builds stronger and bigger traps, rhomboids and rear deltoids.

-No doubt, it is one of the best exercises for building upper back, but it’s also easy to get wrong.
+No doubt, it is one of the best exercises for building upper back, but itโs also easy to get wrong.
 Typically, this will just result in you missing out on the muscle-building benefits of the move.
 Incorrect technique can also place undue pressure on your shoulders and increase your risk of injury.

-How To Do Smith Machine Upright Row
+How To Do It

-- Select the desired weight and load it onto a barbell.
-Unpack the bar by rotating the safety latches off the j-hooks.
+- Unpack the bar by rotating the safety latches off the j-hooks.

 Tips